fabriziomiano/whats-the-topic/README.md

 ## How to install

-This tool was developed on Ubuntu 18.04 and has never been seriously tested.
+This tool has been developed on Ubuntu 18.04 and has never been seriously tested.
 It requires Python3+ and `virtualenv`.
 With these two installed, simply clone the repo